Accelerynt-Security/AS-Microsoft-DCR-Log-Ingestion/README.md

 ![DCRLogIngestion_Data_Collection_Rule_3](Images/DCRLogIngestion_Data_Collection_Rule_3.png)

-Next enter "**EntraSignInLogs**" as the table name and select "**EntraSignInLogsDCE**" from the drop down list.
+Next enter "**EntraSignInLogs**" as the table name and select "**EntraSignInLogsDCE**" from the drop-down list.
 If this option is not populating, double check the region used for the Data Collection Endpoint created in the previous step.
 Click "**Next**".

 ![DCRLogIngestion_Data_Collection_Rule_4](Images/DCRLogIngestion_Data_Collection_Rule_4.png)